-Thanks to months of much-needed rain, the Presidio is lush and alive, making this the perfect time to get out and get active.
-If you’re looking to enjoy all the spring season – and our extended daylight hours – have to offer, we have a few suggestions for ways to get moving in the Presidio.
+Thanks to the recent much-needed rainfall, the Presidio is lush and green, making this the perfect time to get out and get active in the park.
+If you’re looking for ways to get moving in the Presidio in the new year, we have a few suggestions for you.

 Rent a bike from